 Each of these four basic E lamp holder sockets will fit a different type of light bulb base.
 The 4 types are E-12, E-19, E-26 (standard light bulb base), and E-39, the major UL-certified light bulbs and lamp holder sockets sold in the United States.
 The European E-26 is called E-27 and must use an E-27 bulb.

-The “E” on each of these light bulbs or sockets stands for Edison after the American inventor Thomas Edison.
+The “E” on each light bulb or socket stands for Edison, after the American inventor Thomas Edison.
 Thomas Edison is considered one of the greatest inventors of all time as he developed key inventions in electrical power, mass communications, sound recordings, and motion pictures.
 Thomas Edison’s major inventions included the phonograph, the motion picture camera, and the light bulb.

 The number after the E on the sockets or light bulbs refers to the diameter in millimeters (mm) of the base of the light bulbs that screws into the lamp holder socket.

 The below table we have organized shows each of these E sockets types, their standard industry names, corresponding light bulb types, and the actual light bulb base dimensions that are sold in the United States:

 |Socket Holder Size||Lamp Holder Socket Name||Light Bulb Type||Light Bulb Base Dimension|